How to Live a Purposeful Life

 6. Build Rhythms and Routines

-Weekly: A Sabbath for rest.
-A time for relationships.
-A block for your calling.
+- Weekly: a Sabbath for rest; protected time for relationships; a block for your calling.

 Rhythms make purposeful living automatic instead of exhausting.